What are the risk factors for small cell lung cancer?

 There are some reasons to think that marijuana smoking might increase lung cancer risk.
 Many of the cancer-causing substances in tobacco are also found in marijuana.
 Marijuana contains more tar than cigarettes.
 (Tar is the sticky, solid material that remains after burning, which is thought to contain most of the harmful substances in smoke.)
 Marijuana cigarettes (joints) are typically smoked all the way to the end, where tar content is the highest.
 Marijuana is also inhaled very deeply and the smoke is held in the lungs for a long time.
 And because marijuana is an illegal substance, it is not possible to control what other substances it might contain.

 It has been hard to study whether there is a link between marijuana and lung cancer because it is not easy to gather information about the use of illegal drugs.
 Also, many marijuana smokers also smoke cigarettes.
-This makes it hard to know how much of the risk is from tobacco and how much might be from marijuana.
-In the very limited studies done so far, marijuana use has not been strongly linked to lung cancer, but more research in this area is needed.
+This can make it hard to know how much of the risk is from tobacco and how much might be from marijuana.
+In the limited studies done so far, marijuana use has not been strongly linked to lung cancer, but more research in this area is needed.

 Talc and talcum powder